thegridelectric/gridworks-protocol/docs/types/channel-readings.rst

 .. autoclass:: gwproto.types.ChannelReadings
     :members:

-**DataChannel**:
+**ChannelId**:
-    - Description: Data Channel.
-The Data Channel that this batch of timestamped values is about.
+    - Description: Channel Od.
+The globally unique identifier of the Data Channel for this  batch of timestamped values.
+    - Format: UuidCanonicalTextual

 **ValueList**:
     - Description: List of Values.
 Refer to the associated DataChannel to understand the meaning of the these readings.